-The Ultimaker 2+ comes with one spool of PLA material, but does support the use of various materials.
+The Ultimaker 2+ comes with one spool of PLA material, but supports the use of various materials.

 The following Ultimaker materials are officially supported on the Ultimaker 2+:

 Although the Ultimaker 2+ has an open material system, the use of Ultimaker material on the printer is recommended.
-All Ultimaker materials have been tested extensively and have optimized profiles in Cura to ensure the best print result.
+The Ultimaker materials listed above have been tested extensively and have profiles in the Ultimaker 2+ firmware.

 Other Ultimaker materials, such as Tough PLA and PETG, were released after the discontinuation of the Ultimaker 2+ printers.
 Although these materials can be printed on the Ultimaker 2+, their use is not officially supported and profiles are not included in the firmware.

 Support materials such as PVA and Breakaway are optimized for dual extrusion printing.
 These are not supported on the single extrusion Ultimaker 2+ printers.